th2-net/th2-docs/content/common/infrastructure/th2-infra-repository.md

 7. [Grafana Loki](https://grafana.com/oss/loki/) – a horizontally-scalable, highly-available, multi-tenant log aggregation system.

 After any new schema environment is being configured, it automatically connects to RabbitMQ, Cassandra, Dashboard, and Grafana.
-Configuration for this is stored in the [th2-infra](https://github.com/th2-net/th2-infra) repository.
+The configuration supporting this is stored in the [th2-infra](https://github.com/th2-net/th2-infra) repository.

 ![](/img/fundamentals/th2-infra-3.png)